 - Did we discuss the true goal in a way that means we clearly know the job to be done?

 - Could we have got to this position in a better, quicker, more effective way?

 - Could our solution be different, and what might we consider at a different time or with fewer restraints?

 These questions might invite more challenges for you, but they should also create a culture where everyone feels involved and your organisation never stagnates.

 Even if you don’t action anything from these questions, recording thoughts and keeping hold of process and design suggestions will lead to improvement.

-Want to know more about preparing for the future of the automotive industry?
-Get in touch today.
-You can also read our ebook, ‘Thriving in times of uncertainty: driving automotive industry learning forward’.
+You can also read our insight, ‘Thriving in times of uncertainty: driving automotive industry learning forward’.